 Why Use ePortfolios

-EPortfolio assessment has additional advantages over other modes of evaluation in that students often have the opportunity to select what they feel is their best representative work.
-With the ability to include multiple formats, including multimedia, efolios address multiple learning styles and provide a medium in which students can get instructive feedback that informs them of their strengths and deficits; this feedback can be based on an established measure, called a rubric, that provides specific information on a student’s performance.
+ePortfolio assessment has additional advantages over other modes of evaluation in that students often have the opportunity to select what they feel is their best representative work.
+With the ability to include multiple formats, including multimedia, ePortfolios address multiple learning styles and provide a medium in which students can get instructive feedback that informs them of their strengths and deficits; this feedback can be based on an established measure, such as rubrics, that provide specific information on a student’s performance.
 One frequent ePortfolio assignment involves having students reflect on their learning, on their co-curricular activities and other events that impact their experience in their discipline, the university community and the world.

 Please refer to ePortfolio Decision Making Guide if you plan to implement ePortfolios or are in the process of setting up an ePortfolio in Taskstream.

-If you are interested in employing ePortfolios at the course or department level, the Faculty Center for Ignatian Pedagogy will provide guidance and assistance.
-Email us at firstname.lastname@example.org for information on getting started using portfolios for assessment.
+If you are interested in using ePortfolios for course or program assessment, the Faculty Center for Ignatian Pedagogy will provide guidance and assistance.
+Please contact Shannon Milligan at firstname.lastname@example.org for information on getting started with using portfolios for assessment.

-If you are unable to login to TaskStream, contact the LUC HelpDesk in one of three ways:
+If you are unable to login to TaskStream, contact:

-To access your TaskStream account, either go to https://eportfolio.luc.edu/ or click on the link below.
-You will login using your Loyola University login and password.
+To access your TaskStream account click on the link below.
+You will login using your Loyola login and password.
 All faculty should currently have access to the system.
-Only students enrolled in courses or programs associated with the initial roll out will have access to the system during Fall 2011.
+At this time, only students enrolled in courses or programs (curricular or co-curricular) that are using TaskStream will have access to the system.
 Eventually, all LUC students will have access to the system.